List of international trips made by James Cleverly as Foreign Secretary

 This is a list of international visits undertaken by James Cleverly (in office from September 2022 to November 2023) while serving as the Foreign Secretary, first for Liz Truss and then for Rishi Sunak.
 The list includes both private travel and official visits.
 The list includes only foreign travel which the Foreign Secretary made during his tenure in the position.

+He was the first British Foreign Secretary to visit either Papua New Guinea or the Solomon Islands.

 Summary

-Cleverly visited at least 20 countries and territories during his tenure as Foreign Secretary.
-The number of visits per country or territory where Secretary Cameron traveled are:
+Cleverly visited at least 51 countries and territories during his tenure as Foreign Secretary.
+The number of visits per country or territory where Cleverly traveled are: